-Acta Auriga, under construction at Ulstein Verft, was recently contracted to work at the offshore wind farm BARD Offshore 1: “Ocean Breeze Energy decided on this vessel due to a favourable combination of capability, capacity, design and fuel consumption.
+Acta Auriga was contracted to work at the offshore wind farm BARD Offshore 1: “Ocean Breeze Energy decided on this vessel due to a favourable combination of capability, capacity, design and fuel consumption.
 The delivery precision from Ulstein was also important.”

 The words above come from Sebastian Zehmke-Marahrens, who is marine operations manager at Deutsche Offshore Consult (DOC).